 - health care access and delivery;

 - biomedical research;

 - education for the health professions.

-The Donald A. B. Lindberg Research Fellow is named in honor of Donald A. B. Lindberg, MD, former director of the National Library of Medicine (NLM), in recognition of his significant national and international achievements at NLM and its National Center for Biotechnology Information.
+The Donald A. B. Lindberg Research Fellowship is named in honor of Donald A. B. Lindberg, MD, former director of the National Library of Medicine (NLM), in recognition of his significant national and international achievements at NLM and its National Center for Biotechnology Information.
 The Lindberg Research Fellowship Endowment, established in 2003, will provide a $10,000 grant, awarded annually by MLA through a competitive grant process.
-The purpose of this fellowship is to fund research aimed at expanding the research knowledgebase, linking the information services provided by librarians to improved health care and advances in biomedical research.
+The purpose of this fellowship is to fund research aimed at expanding the research knowledge base, linking the information services provided by librarians to improved health care and advances in biomedical research.
 The fellow program is administered through the Lindberg Research Fellow Jury.

 Do you want to present the best application possible and improve your chances of receiving this fellowship?

 - Take advantage of the Research Mentoring Program which offers research assistance and advice to all members of MLA.